Elevating Inclusive, AI‑Ready Education: A Conversation on ITL Awards 2026

 Deans and Directors

-On the institutional side, universities, colleges, and schools that have demonstrated measurable impact through technology‑driven initiatives — from AI‑powered learning environments to resilient digital campuses — are all eligible.
+On the institutional side, universities, colleges, and schools demonstrating measurable impact through technology-driven initiatives are eligible.

 Core Themes and Evaluation Lens

-Mandy: What are the core themes or focus areas that define ITL Awards 2026?
+Mandy: What are the core themes that define the ITL Awards 2026?

-Lucy: At the heart of ITL Awards 2026 is a commitment to inclusive and AI‑ready education.
-For this cycle, we emphasize four interconnected themes:
+Lucy: At the heart of the ITL Awards 2026 is a commitment to inclusive and AI-ready education.
+This cycle emphasizes four interconnected themes:

-Technology transformation for personalized, inclusive learning: How institutions use AI, analytics, and digital platforms to personalize learning and close equity gaps.
+Technology transformation for personalized, inclusive learning: Institutions use AI and analytics to personalize learning and close equity gaps.

-Student experience and outcomes: The quality of student‑centric experiences, including digital engagement, wellbeing, and success metrics.
+Student experience and outcomes: The quality of student-centric experiences, including digital engagement and success metrics.

-Future‑proof infrastructure: The strength of digital foundations across scalability, cybersecurity, and sustainability.
+Future-proof infrastructure: The strength of digital foundations in scalability, cybersecurity, and sustainability.

-Ethical and equitable leadership: How leadership embeds diversity, equity, and inclusion into governance, policies, and day‑to‑day decision‑making.
+Ethical and equitable leadership: How leadership embeds diversity, equity, and inclusion into governance and policies.

-These awards are not about technology for its own sake; they are about leaders using technology to create more equitable and resilient learning systems.
+These awards focus on leaders using technology to create more equitable and resilient learning systems.

 The GRID Framework